msanto7/leetcode-interview-prep/problems/arrays-and-strings/leetCode-238.md

 # LeetCode -- 238.
-Product of Array Except Self
+Product of Array Except Self (Medium)

     - so there are 2 caveats here that are important
     - 1st they explicitely mention to not use division which sort of takes you away from one of the first natural solutions